 "The Complete Streets Commission has indicated that it's tired of listening to residents who had lived on a street for 30 years, and that they want to implement a 'standard solution' for the whole city.
 None of the members of the Complete Streets Commission has a degree in transportation engineering or works in a related field, so the result is unsurprising: an out-of-date process, a more dangerous project, destruction of natural resources, and a streetscape that will be harder for disabled residents to navigate," he said.

 So far, a case management conference has been set for May 25.
-The city was served with the lawsuit last week and the City Council will discuss the suit in closed session at its April 6 meeting, according to City Attorney Nira Doherty.
+The city was served with the lawsuit last week and the City Council discussed the suit in closed session at its April 6 meeting, according to City Attorney Nira Doherty.